Team-Uniken/api.relid.uniken.com/source/index.md

 # Introduction

-Welcome to the REL-ID API Modified by Eashwar-Uniken!
+Welcome to the REL-ID API!
-I have been removed!

-REL-ID is a digital trust platform that connects things, securely.
-It creates a closed, private, massively scalable, networked application ecosystem to protect enterprise applications and data from unauthorized and fraudulent access and tampering.
+REL-ID is a digital trust platform that connects things - people, networks, devices, applications - securely.
+It creates a closed, private, massively scalable, app-to-app networking ecosystem to protect enterprise applications and data from unauthorized and fraudulent access, and tampering.

 The REL-ID API enables applications to be written to leverage the path-breaking security REL-ID provides.
 The API SDK is shipped with client-side API libraries, reference implementations and documentation, as well as the server-side REL-ID platform.

 The core API is implemented in ANSI C, and has wrappers/bindings for Java (Android), Objective-C (iOS) and C++ (Windows Phone).

+<aside class="notice">JavaScript bindings for hybrid application frameworks will be made available in future</aside>

 At a high level, the REL-ID API provides the following features that enable applications to leapfrog ahead in terms of securing themselves - mutual identity and authentication, device fingerprinting and binding, privacy of data, and the digital network adapter (aka DNA).
 An additional feature of capability to pause and resume the API runtime, on demand, has been provided particularly keeping mobile smartphone device platforms in mind.

 ## Mutual identity and authentication

-<u>Relative Identity</u> (or <u>REL-ID</u> for short) is a mutual identity that encapsulates/represents uniquely the relationship between 2 parties/entities.
-This mutual identity is mathematically split and distributed securely to the communicating parties.
+<u>Relative Identity</u> (or <u>REL-ID</u> for short) is a mutual identity that encapsulates/represents uniquely, the relationship between 2 parties/entities.
+This mutual identity is mathematically split in two, and one part each is distributed securely to the communicating parties.
 The identity of each end-point party/entity is thus relative to the identity of the other end-point party/entity.
 REL-ID can be used to represent the relationship between user and app, user and user, or app and other app, thus providing a holistic digital identity model

-The protocol handshake that authenticates a REL-ID between 2 parties/entities is RMAK – which is short form for ‘<u><b>R</b>EL-ID <b>M</b>utual <b>A</b>uthentication and <b>K</b>ey-exchange</u>’.
-It is a unique and patented protocol handshake that provides MITM-resistant true mutual authentication to the authenticating parties.
+The protocol handshake that authenticates the REL-ID between 2 parties/entities is RMAK – which is short form for ‘<b><u>R</u>EL-ID <u>M</u>utual <u>A</u>uthentication and <u>K</u>ey-exchange</b>’.
+It is a unique and patented protocol handshake that enables MITM-resistant, true mutual authentication.
 As specified in the name, key-exchange is a by-product of a successful RMAK handshake and the exchanged keys are used for downstream privacy of communications over the authenticated channel.

 <aside class="notice"><i><b><u>Agent REL-ID</u></b> and <b><u>User REL-ID</u></b></i> -
 <li>An <u><b>Agent REL-ID</b></u> is used to represent the relationship between software applicaition and the REL-ID platform backend.